Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

 READ MORE: The Best Newly Opened Venues

-2. Clearwell Castle – Gloucestershire
+3. Clearwell Castle – Gloucestershire

-3. Warwick Castle – Warwick
+4. Warwick Castle – Warwick

-From enjoying a banquet in the amazing Great Hall to choosing a falconry display for your unusual wedding day entertainment, this Midlands wedding venue is the perfect choice for those looking for something different.
+From enjoying a banquet or hog roast in the stunning Great Hall to choosing a falconry display for your unique wedding day entertainment, this Midlands wedding venue is the perfect choice for those looking for something different.

 READ MORE: How to Choose a Wedding Venue

-4. Leeds Castle – Kent
+5. Leeds Castle – Kent

-5. Leez Priory – Essex
+6. Leez Priory – Essex

-If you’re marrying in the summer, there is a picture perfect inner courtyard with a croquet lawn, while winter weddings will see you gather around roaring log fires.
+If you’re marrying in the summer, there is a picture-perfect inner courtyard with a croquet lawn, while winter weddings will see you gather around roaring log fires.

-6. Pendennis Castle – Cornwall
+7. Pendennis Castle – Cornwall

 If you want an authentic feel to your castle wedding, your ceremony can take place inside the Tudor Castle Keep – a space decorated with tapestries, flowers and candles.
 You can even request historic guns to be set off!

-7. Rowton Castle – Shropshire
+8. Rowton Castle – Shropshire

 If cocktails, croquet on the lawn and delicious catering sound like your thing, check out Rowton Castle.

-8. Eastnor Castle – Herefordshire
+9. Eastnor Castle – Herefordshire